esparkman/claude-rubycritic-skill/README.md

 ## Features

 - 🔍 **Code Quality Analysis** - Get detailed metrics on complexity, duplication, and code smells
-- 📊 **Multiple Commands** - Full analysis, summaries, worst files, and branch comparisons
+- 📊 **Multiple Analysis Types** - Full analysis, summaries, worst files, and branch comparisons
 - 🎯 **Rails-Aware** - Specific guidance for models, controllers, services, and concerns
-- ⚡ **Quick Feedback** - Simple slash commands in Claude Code
+- ⚡ **Model-Invoked** - Claude automatically knows when and how to use RubyCritic
 - 📈 **Track Progress** - Compare quality across branches and commits

 ## Installation